 The GT-185HD is compatible with programs like Sketchbook Pro, Manga Studio, Corel Painter, Illustrator, and more.
-It has hotkeys that will let you undo, change brush size, and zoom.
+It has express keys that will let you undo, change brush size, and zoom.
 Using these will take some time to learn but will speed up your creative process after you get adjusted.

-If I had to pick the best drawing tablet for beginners on this list, I’d go with the Wacom Intuos Pro.
+If I had to pick the best drawing tablet for a beginner to digital art, I’d go with the Wacom Intuos Pro.

-Although it’s not as cheap as the Intuos Draw, the multi-touch capabilities will let you advance with a single device instead of having to buy a new one when you’re no longer a beginner.
+Although it’s not as cheap as the Intuos, the multi-touch capabilities will let you advance with a single device instead of having to buy a new one when you’re no longer a beginner.
 The adjustable active area will let you experiment to find your preference.